st-keller/kiss/README.md

 ### Why Shoud I Care?

-Beacue to achive great things you need three things:

-If you've read your SICP (Structure and Interpretation of Computer Programs) book (and if you haven't you definitly should), then you already know that there are thre elements of programming:
+If you've read your SICP (Structure and Interpretation of Computer Programs) book (and if you haven't you definitly should), then you already know, that there are thre elements of programming:

 - **primitive expressions**, which represent the simplest entities the language is concerned with,
 - **means of combination**, by which compound elements are built from simpler ones, and
 - **means of abstraction**, by which compound elements can be named and manipulated as units.

-If done right, this three elements lead to an environment which gives you the aility for what i use to call ***"programming exponentially"***: An environemt where everything you create can be combined easily with every other thing already created (given the same abstraction-level).
+If done right, this three elements should lead to an environment, which will enable you to do, what i use to call ***"programming exponentially"***: An environemt where everything you create can be combined easily with every other thing already created (given the same abstraction-level).
 An environment where you can build a higher abstraction-Level without loosing "cominability".

 Up to today, i never got there and i never found an environment where this became a reality.

 ### Simplicity ain't easy